nikic/include-interceptor/README.md

  - A file is white listed if it has a parent folder that is white listed without there being a more direct parent folder that is black listed
 - `addHook(callable $hook)`: Register a hook to the intercepter
- - the registered callback will be called for every include which is intercepted
- - The code being included will be passed as the first argument
- - The path being included will be passed as second argument
- - If the hook returns a string the loaded code will be replaced by the return value
 - `setUp()` start intercepting includes
 - `tearDown()` stop intercepting includes